Selling Sunset's Christine Quinn Talks Us Through Her Incredible Home

 I was hoping to see your shelfie situation, but your bathroom was so immaculate.
 Can you talk us through your beauty routine?

-One of my favorite perfumes right now is by Lancôme, the really thin one.
-It smells so fresh and fruity.
-It's gorgeous.

-One of my favorite perfumes right now is by Lancôme, the really thin one.
+One of my favourite perfumes right now is by Lancôme, the really thin one.
 It smells so fresh and fruity.
 It's gorgeous.

 Advertisement